tballison/commoncrawl-fetcher-lite/README.md

 ## Goal
 Make it easy to extract or refetch a smallish sample (~ couple of million) of complete files from CommonCrawl data.
 My primary interest is in binary files, so there's an emphasis on being able to sample and extract files by mime-type.
-If you're building large language models, you'll want to process the full corpus on Amazon resources.
-You will not want to use this project.
+If you're building large language models, or if you want to process **ALL** of Common Crawl, this project is not for you.

 ## Background
-This section is critical to understanding how CommonCrawl is structured and how this tool works.
+This section is critical to understanding enough of how CommonCrawl is structured to make use of this fetcher.

 Common Crawl crawls a large portion of the internet each month (roughly 3 billion URLs).

 The project truncates files at **1MB**.
 Researchers who want complete files must refetch truncated files from the original URLs.

-Common Crawl packages the raw files inside WARC files, each of which is gzipped and then appended to other gzipped WARC files to create very large files stored in AWS's S3 buckets.
+Common Crawl packages the raw files inside [WARC](https://en.wikipedia.org/wiki/Web_ARChive) files, each of which is gzipped and then appended to other gzipped WARC files to create very large files stored in AWS's S3 buckets.

 The index files and these very large files are accessible via `S3` and HTTPS.

-Users may extract individual [WARC](https://en.wikipedia.org/wiki/Web_ARChive) files with an HTTP range query.
+Users may extract individual WARC files with an HTTP range query.

-To ease access to files, Common Crawl publishes index files, roughly 300GB compressed per crawl.
+To ease access to files, Common Crawl publishes index files, roughly 300GB compressed/1TB uncompressed per crawl.
-Each line of these index files contains the following information:
+Each line of these index files stores information about a fetch of a single URL:

  1. the URL in an archival format
  2. a timestamp